 Potential Dust Sources and Magnitude

-In review of the Site operations outlined above, potential sources of dust at the facility and their potential magnitude of dust emissions have been identified and are presented in Error!
-Reference source not found..
+In review of the Site operations outlined above, potential sources of dust at the facility and their potential magnitude of dust emissions have been identified and are presented in Table 4.
 It is understood the facility is unlikely to have waste types that would be especially dusty.
 The potential magnitude of dust emissions for each source has been determined in reference to the IAQM Mineral Dust Guidance, as well as consideration of the control measures expected to be in place.
 It is anticipated that the majority of the material to be received at the facility will have a small potential for dust emissions.

 Table 4 Dust Release Inventory